Derived structures in the Langlands Correspondence

 Now, we explain why this suggests the possibility of an $\EE_3$-structure on $\DGHA(G(K);\Lambda)$.
 Within the above strategy, the differential graded Hecke algebra appears as the categorical trace of the derived Satake category.
-This latter object is expected to admit the structure of a ``factorization category'' over an algebraic curve.
-This ``factorization'' structure is an algebraic analogue of an $\EE_3$-structure; in fact there is a precise relation between the two notions, but it is rather subtle to state.
+This latter object is expected to admit an $\EE_3$-structure, with one $\EE_1$-monoidal operation coming from convolution, and a compatible $\EE_2$-monoidal operation related to its structure as a ``factorization category'' over an algebraic curve, which is an algebraic analogue of an $\EE_2$-structure.